datacentricdesign/wheelchair-design-platform/Sensors and Actuators/Proximity, Light, RGB, and Gesture Sensors/Proximity, Light, RGB, and Gesture Sensors.md

 3. Gnd;
 4. SCL, clock pin of I2C;
 5. SDA, data pin of I2C;
-6. Interrupt output pin, can be used to detect new reading is ready, gets too high, or gets too low.
+6. Interrupt output pin, can be used to detect new reading is ready, gets too high, or gets too low;
+7. Proximity detection up to ≈ 15-20cm.

 This breakout uses the Library Adafruit APDS9960 library.